 All records (including calibration and maintenance records and copies of reports and data) are retained on-site for at least three years from the date of the sample, measurement, or report.
 Should any litigation regarding the regulated activity or regarding control standards applicable to DTA be unresolved all records shall be kept until the litigation is resolved.
-Records should be kept with/in the SWPPP.
+Records (except electronic records) should be kept with/in the SWPPP.
+Records are maintained electronically and can be accessed through DTA's network for review as required.